The keto meal plan is the consumption of low carb foods that keeps your daily intake of carbohydrates usually under 25g.

 Weight loss is one reason why people start eating the keto way.
 Once your body stops getting 200g-300g of carbs daily, you begin shedding water weight.
 This could mean experiencing a slimmer silhouette in just a few days.
 After a week, your body’s carb stores are depleted, turning its fat stores into energy.
 Those push-ups you perform each morning?
 You’re burning fat!

-While everybody’s different, it’s normal to lose up to 10lbs in the first month.
-Individuals with heavy amounts of weight begin shedding lots of pounds very quickly.
+It’s not unusual to lose up to 10lbs in the first month.
+Individuals with heavy amounts of weight begin shedding pounds very quickly.
 This process normalizes over time, allowing you to lose weight at a healthy pace.

 Under normal diet plans, the initial weight you lose is water, muscle, and fat.
 Under a keto meal plan, your body loses fat and water but retains muscle mass.
 When you exercise, you can either grow or strengthen your muscles depending on the fitness regimen.
 Exercise isn’t essential for keto weight loss, but it’s helpful.
 Short bursts of resistance and muscle fitness (aka HIIT: high-intensity interval training) garner the best results.

 Diabetics are one of the main advocates of the keto diet.
-People have even reported a reversal of their condition by feasting using a keto meal plan.
 Not feeding your body sugar in the form of carbs, and lowering your insulin levels, leads to healthy blood sugar levels in the body.

 LDL cholesterol levels drop while HDL (good) cholesterol rises.
 Cholesterol is involved in controlling your hormones; a healthy balance is essential to your overall wellbeing.